Túpac Yupanqui explained for kids

 Why is Túpac Yupanqui important?

-He continued the expansion of the Inca Empire and represents journeys, paths, new territories, and organization.
+He continued the expansion of the Inca Empire and represents journeys, roads, new territories, and organization.

 Yes, expansion could also be associated with conflicts.
-For children, however, we primarily explain how difficult it was to connect and manage a large empire.
+For children, however, we mainly explain how difficult it was to connect and manage a large empire.

 Who came after Túpac Yupanqui?